 Now imagine that a dictionary had never been made for your language.
 How many words would have disappeared?
 How much of your culture would be lost?
 These are the challenges faced by the Rhema people in Asia.
 One Rhema pastor laments, "Many terms used by our forefathers are nearing extinction."

 These are just two reasons why dictionary development is so important on the mission field.
 In the past, we could not help with dictionaries because they were expensive and time-consuming, but this new ministry uses simple and free tools that make it easy for language groups to create dictionaries, themselves, and publish them cost-free.

 Americans rarely get excited about grammar books, but when we ask our translation teams about writers' handbooks, their responses are always enthusiastic.

-One Ranglong pastor gave an especially passionate response, claiming that "if this [Ranglong] writers' handbook will reach the hands of the public and readers in general, it will usher in an era of learning prosperity which will enhance the capacity of building the tribe ... the younger generation will cultivate new forms of learning and be enriched with grammatical, linguistic, and literary knowledge after studying this handbook.
-This writers' handbook will help the community to learn the Ranglong language correctly from now on. ...
+One Rhema pastor gave an especially passionate response, claiming that "if this [Rhema] writers' handbook will reach the hands of the public and readers in general, it will usher in an era of learning prosperity which will enhance the capacity of building the tribe ... the younger generation will cultivate new forms of learning and be enriched with grammatical, linguistic, and literary knowledge after studying this handbook.
+This writers' handbook will help the community to learn the Rhema language correctly from now on. ...
 In the church's activities, it will act as a catalyst for changes in both day-to-day services and spiritual lives."

 Our God is the God who speaks to His people.
 The desire of the translators is that their work clearly reaches their people with the message of God.
 Dictionaries and writers' handbooks are essential parts of achieving that dream.